Necessary Conditions for Infinite Horizon Optimal Control Problems Revisited

 \end{assumption}

-\begin{rem} If functions $f$ and $g$ are linear w.r.t. $x$, then Assumption~\ref{a:lim0} holds as equality for any scalar $\alpha > 0$ and direction $\zeta$. \footnote{Due to inequality in Assumption~\ref{a:lim0}, it is also satisfied when $g$ is convex and $f$ is linear w.r.t. $x$.} \end{rem} Assumption~\ref{a:lim0} states that when $\alpha\rightarrow 0$, the perturbation of the functional is uniformly (in $T$) bounded from below by its linear approximation.
+\begin{rem} If function $g$ does not depend on $x$, then Assumption~\ref{a:lim0} trivially holds.
+If functions $f$ and $g$ are linear w.r.t. $x$, then Assumption~\ref{a:lim0} holds as equality for any scalar $\alpha > 0$ and direction $\zeta$. \footnote{Due to inequality in Assumption~\ref{a:lim0}, it is also satisfied when $g$ is convex and $f$ is linear w.r.t. $x$.} \end{rem}

-\begin{prop}[General transversality conditions] Let Assumption \ref{a:lim0} be fulfilled and the absolute value of $\opt{J}_x(\tau,T)$ bounded in $T$, i.e. there exists function $M(\tau) > 0$ such that for all $ T \geq \tau$ we have